impira/docquery/README.md

-# DocQA: An easy way to extract information from documents
+# DocQA: Extract information from documents using NLP

-DocQA is a library and command-line tool that makes it easy to analyze semi-structured and unstructed documents (PDFs, scanned images, etc.) using advanced machine learning.
+DocQA is a library and command-line tool that makes it easy to analyze semi-structured and unstructed documents (PDFs, scanned images, etc.) using advanced natural language processing (NLP).
 You simply point DocQA at one or more documents and specify a question you want to ask.
-DocQA is created by the team at [Impira](https://www.impira.com/) which is a market leading solution for working with documents.
+DocQA is created by the team at [Impira](https://www.impira.com/).

 ## Quickstart (CLI)